painebenjamin/turbojpeg-torch/README.md

 MIT License - see LICENSE file for details.

-Based on [PyTurboJPEG](https://github.com/lilohuang/PyTurboJPEG) by Lilo Huang.
+Based on [PyTurboJPEG](https://github.com/lilohuang/PyTurboJPEG) by Lilo Huang, with PyTorch support added by Benjamin Paine.